 To receive these services, a student must first register with the office in Kiely 171.
 To do so, you must bring proper documentation pertaining to the nature of your disability from a qualified professional.
 To learn more about CUNY Assistive Technology Services and the office located at Queens College, call (718) 997–3775 or visit Kiely Hall 173.
 For more information, visit The Office of Special Services.

-Like the midterm exam, the final exam consists of questions related to the assigned readings and the attendant discussions from the second half of the course.
+The take-home final exam, to be completed on Google Classroom, consists of questions related to the assigned readings and the attendant discussions from the second half of the course.
 Use the review questions posted on this course website to help you prepare for the exam.

 Watch Episode 1 on John Berger’s Ways of Seeing (1972) for an illustration of the concepts discussed by Walter Benjamin.